 - Cancer is found in the lymph nodes under the arm and near the breastbone.

-Because stage 3 breast cancer has spread outside the breast, it’s harder to treat than early-stage breast cancer.
+Because stage 3 breast cancer has spread outside the breast, it’s harder to treat than early stage breast cancer.
 With aggressive treatment, stage 3 breast cancer is curable, but the risk that the cancer will grow back after treatment is high.

 Staging is important, but there are other details about your cancer that you should also know about.
 These details will affect your treatment plan and individual outlook.

 In addition to cancer stage, the pathologist will determine the tumor grade and tumor subtype.
 Tumors are graded on a scale of 1 to 3, based on how abnormal the cells appear compared to normal cells.
-The higher the grade, the more aggressive the cancer meaning that it tends to be growing quickly.
+The higher the grade, the more aggressive the cancer, meaning that it tends to be growing quickly.

 The subtype is important because your treatment and outlook will vary depending on which subtype of breast cancer that you have.

 Survival rates can be confusing and don’t reflect your individual picture.
 The relative five-year survival rate for stage 3 breast cancer is 72 percent.
-This means that out of 100 patients with stage 3 breast cancer, 72 will survive for five years.
+This means that out of 100 people with stage 3 breast cancer, 72 will survive for five years.
 This figure doesn’t take breast cancer characteristics into account like grade or subtype.
 It also doesn’t separate people with stage 3A, 3B, and 3C.

 In comparison, the five-year relative survival rate for both stage 0 and stage 1 breast cancer is 100 percent.
-For stage 2 breast cancer, it’s 93 percent and for stage 4, it’s 22 percent.
+For stage 2 breast cancer, it’s 93 percent, and for stage 4, it’s 22 percent.
 Based on these statistics, you can see that the earlier stage at diagnosis, the better your outlook.

 The best source of information about your individual outlook is your own oncology team.
 Make sure you understand your breast cancer stage and subtype so that you can better understand your treatment and individual outlook.
 The most important thing is to get the right treatment and the support you need.
 This can help you to navigate the challenges of being diagnosed with stage 3 breast cancer.